RJ11 and RJ12 standards are quite close. This is because they both use the same connector six slots.

 RJ12 is a standard 6P6C wiring.
-This means that there are also 6 strands, which are cable into the connector.
+This means that there are 6 strands that are wired into the connector.

-RJ11 is a standard wiring 6P4C and has four strands connected and the remaining two are no longer used.
+RJ11 is a 6P4C wiring and did that four strands connected, the remaining two are not used.

-- RJ11 and RJ12 wiring uses the same six slot connector
+• RJ11 and RJ12 use the same connector with six locations.

-- RJ11 and RJ12 only differs in the wiring
+• RJ11 and RJ12 differ only in the wiring.

-- RJ12 utilizes all six slots while RJ11 only uses four of the six available slots
+• RJ12 uses six slots while RJ11 uses only four of the six available slots.

 |5||4||power supply + 5V|